May 30, 2022

 Just to finish the anecdote about Goodwin.
 His writings have an uncanny artistic attraction that is very hard to comprehend but also impossible to dismiss.
 That said, the works are incoherent, monstrous, and very long from the average Booker Prize winner (or even just your plain beach read).

 However, his technology is already used by most people and to some extent, to write contracts.
 Goodwin used something known as statistical language modelling, where the machine predicts the next word in a given sentence based on what precedes it.
 Feed the machine a headline, a word or in this case, data from a GPS/camera/microphone, and it will be able to complete the sentence and generate text based on a probabilistic model.
-This technology is already widely used in spelling correction programs, to make machine translations, text summarisation, word suggestions and much more.
+This technology is already widely used in spelling correction programs, to make machine translations, text summarization, word suggestions and much more.

 Statistic language models are crucial tools in the field known as natural language processing which is the branch of artificial intelligence that helps computers to read, understand and interpret human language.
 It can roughly be divided into national language generation which is the process of turning data into natural language.
 And natural language understanding which is the process of making computers understand natural language.

 Natural language processing has been around for a long time, but it took a significant leap forward in the late 1980s with the steady increase of computational power and the introduction of machine learning algorithms instead of handwritten rules.
-In the past years, the method known as the neural language model has become more popular because it is able to make more generalised predictions.
+In the past years, the method known as the neural language model has become more popular because it is able to make more generalized predictions.
 We will get back to that.

 So, agreements are (most likely as you are reading this) being drafted with such advanced technologies because they can be used to augment humans and enhance their writing skills to produce texts both faster and more grammatically correct.
 One example is Google's AI-powered Smart Compose that suggest words and phrases while you are writing.
 The complexity and smartness of such a technology can vary a lot depending on how many data points it includes and, of course, what data it is trained on.